Particular/docs.particular.net/samples/servicecontrol/retry-messages/sample.md

 downloadbutton

-## Running the project
+## Running the solution

-Running the project will result in 3 console windows.
+Running the solution starts 3 console windows.
 Wait a moment until the ServicePulse window opens in the browser.

 ![service-pulse-fresh](service-pulse-fresh.png)